developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

 ---

 <div class="alert alert-danger alert-dismissible fade in" role="alert"> <button type="button" class="close" data-dismiss="alert" aria-label="Close"><span aria-hidden="true">×</span></button> <h4>SimulScan Features Being Integrated</h4> <p><b>The most important SimulScan capabilities, including document capture, multi-barcode scanning and OCR A/B capture for travel documentation, are being migrated to the internal scanning framework that runs on all Zebra devices</b>.
-Once complete, capabilities formerly available only through **<u>SimulScan will be known as NextGen SimulScan and be accessible through DataWedge and Android intent APIs</u>**.
+Once complete, capabilities formerly available only through <u><b>Features formerly delivered by SimulScan will be known as NextGen SimulScan and be accessible through DataWedge and Android intent APIs</u></b>.

 Zebra strongly recommends that partners develop a migration plan to DataWedge for all applications that currently use SimulScan.</p><p><b>Key migration dates</b>:
     </p><ul>